Staff Professional Learning

 The spreading and sharing of good practice is encouraged in school.
 A Teaching and Learning display board is used for staff to share examples of good practice, reflect on practice they have seen as well as sharing articles and professional reading.

-Teaching Takeaway: Online Pedagogy video and article links:
+Teaching Takeaway: Online Pedagogy video, article and podcast links:

 The Forgetting Pit (article on how we think and learn by Bruce Robertson)